-If our school processes personal data for one of these purposes, then it may apply an exception to the processing rules outlined in this policy (Appendix C) but only to the extent that not doing so would be likely to prejudice the case in question.
+If Pembrokeshire County Council processes personal data for one of these purposes, then it may apply an exception to the processing rules outlined in this policy (Appendix C) but only to the extent that not doing so would be likely to prejudice the case in question.

-If any School employee receives a request from a court or any regulatory or law enforcement authority for information relating to a School contact, the Information Governance Team must be notified and will be able to provide guidance and assistance.
+If any Pembrokeshire County Council employee receives a request from a court or any regulatory or law enforcement authority for information relating to a Pembrokeshire County Council contact, the Information Governance Team must be notified and will be able to provide guidance and assistance.